Jenny Randerson, Baroness Randerson

-Jennifer Elizabeth Randerson, Baroness Randerson (born 26 May 1948) is a Welsh Liberal Democrat member of the House of Lords.
-She is former junior minister in the Wales Office serving in the Cameron–Clegg coalition.
+Jennifer Elizabeth Randerson, Baroness Randerson (26 May 1948 – 4 January 2025) was a Welsh Liberal Democrat member of the House of Lords.
+She was a junior minister in the Wales Office serving in the Cameron–Clegg coalition.
 Prior to her peerage she was an Assembly Member for Cardiff Central from 1999 to 2011 when she served in the Welsh Labour-Lib Dem administration of the 2000–2003 Welsh Assembly Government.

-She is a former Cardiff councillor for Cyncoed.
+Randerson was also a Cardiff councillor for Cyncoed.
 In 2019 she was appointed Chancellor of Cardiff University.